konradhalas/buslane/README.md

 Last but not least - the `buslane` API is simple and well defined.
 You can extend it easily, e.g. log all of your messages or store them in a database.

+It can be used as a foundation of your CQRS-based system.

 ## Reference

 `buslane` uses Python type annotations to properly register handler.
 To create your message you have to inherit from